ilcato/homebridge-fibaro-home-center/README.md

 ### Version 3.0.0

 - Main refactoring of code.
-- Significant reduction in device response time.
+- Significant reduction in device response time (especially for dimmers).
 - Option to mark dead devices as not responding in HomeKit.
 - Log dead devices.
 - Improvements for poller.